On this page, you will find all the information to submit your application for the 2026/2027 academic year.

 - Structure of the test

-The TOLC-S consists of 50 multiple-choice questions divided into four sections:
+The test consists of 55 questions, divided into 5 sections:

 - Passing the test

-If you enrol with a score of fewer than 18 points, you will be assigned an Additional Learning Requirement (OFA), requiring you to attend first-year tutoring activities to make up for the gap.
+The test is not selective.
+If you totalize a score of less than 18 points, you will be assigned an Additional Learning Requirement (OFA) and you you will have to attend first-year tutoring activities.
 The Additional Learning Requirements is fulfilled by attending at least 50% of the tutoring activities.

-Information for students with disabilities or Specific Learning Disorders
+- Information for students with disabilities or learning disorders

-If you are a student with a disability and/or Specific Learning Disorders, register for the TOLC and then contact the Office for Disability and Specific Learning Disorders at least 10 days before the test to request the necessary accommodations:
+If you are a student with disability and/or specific learning difficulties, contact the Service for Students with Disabilities and Specific Learning Difficulties to request specific support at least 10 days before the test.

 *Please check all admission deadlines and requirements, including the initial proficiency assessment and the extra admission requirements for International Students - Degree Seekers.